 - Curating programming that aligns with campus initiatives and goals

-- Assisting the CDO with the coordination and planning of two separate meetings with the University Police Department and City of Greeley Police Department to discuss experiences students have had with these entities and a plan moving forward.
+- Assisting the VP with the coordination and planning of two separate meetings with the University Police Department and City of Greeley Police Department to discuss experiences students have had with these entities and a plan moving forward.

 - Meeting with President’s Cabinet to discuss student issues

 Program/Major: Third-year student, Marriage, Couples, and Family Therapy/Counseling, MA